Last Updated: June 9, 2026

 These epigenetic modifications act like switches or dimmers, influencing how much of a particular protein your body produces.

 Why Is Epigenetics So Controversial?
+Scientific Debates and Ethical Concerns

 Despite its promise, epigenetics has stirred debate across scientific, medical, and philosophical communities.
 The controversy stems from several key issues.

-1. It Challenges Traditional Genetics
+1. Epigenetics Challenges Traditional Genetic Determinism

 For decades, biology was dominated by the idea that DNA is destiny.
 The Human Genome Project reinforced the belief that genes alone determine health, behavior, and disease risk.
 Epigenetics disrupts this notion by showing that environmental factors can influence gene expression without changing the DNA sequence.